 It’s so often the case in the English language that two words sound similar, or have similar meanings, to the point where even skilled native speakers use one when they mean the other.
 And while there are scores of words and phrases everyone confuses, “affect” versus “effect” is a particularly confusing situation.
-They’re just one letter’s difference between them, and most people pronounce them exactly the same.
+There’s just one letter’s difference between them, and most people pronounce them exactly the same.
 The fact that they mean pretty much the same thing—they both describe change—makes matters even more confusing.
+So what’s the real difference between affect vs. effect, and when should you use each?

 So something can affect you, and it can also have an effect on you.
 They really do mean virtually the same thing, so the meaning is not the issue; the issue is making sure you’re using them as the correct parts of speech.
-One way to keep them straight is to remember that “affect” starts with “A,” and so does “action,” so “affect” is an action word (a verb).
-You can see why they’re one of the homophone pairs people confuse all the time.
+One way to keep affect vs. effect straight is to remember that “affect” starts with “A,” and so does “action,” so “affect” is an action word (a verb).
+You can see why affect vs. effect is one of the homophone pairs people confuse all the time.

 “Effect” has a few more uses that are also pretty common; it’s the correct choice for idiomatic expressions like “take effect” and “in effect.”
 A new rule “takes effect”; it doesn’t “take affect.”
 You’ll also see the adjective “effective,” which also starts with “E” and means “producing the intended result.”
 “The bad guy’s plan was surprisingly effective in Avengers: Infinity War” is the correct use of “effective.”